Nakilon/paster/README.md

 # Paster -- universal asynchronous pastebin CLI

-For your convenience [I explored](https://github.com/Nakilon/pcbr-demo/blob/master/pastebins.txt) the features of ~30 pastebin services and realised that people want different sets of features so I ~~made~~ am making a CLI that asks what exactly you want and then tries to upload your paste to all conforming pastebins services asynchronously printing the returned links until done or until you stop the process with `^C` and gracefully skipping failed submissions.
+Paster is a CLI tool that can upload your data to multiple pastebins services at the same so you should not worry if some of them went offline or which of them support the options you want such as expiration date or visibility.
+It uploads asynchronously gracefully skipping failed requests, printing the returned links until done or until you stop the process with `^C`.

 ## Installation